Image

 Yes, tax-free and whenever you want, subject to the Cash ISA providers terms and conditions.
 For example, they may require a notice period or you might be penalised for exiting a fixed period early.

-Once money is withdrawn it is no longer part of your ISA and that part of your Cash ISA allowance can never be re-claimed.
-Always better to withdraw money from another account that's not tax-free, if possible.
+Once money is withdrawn you can pay it back in to your ISA during the same tax year, otherwise you'll lose that part of your ISA allowance which can never be re-claimed.
+Better to withdraw money from another account that's not tax-free, if possible.

 What if my existing Cash ISA is no good?

 Good news, it's easy to transfer your Cash ISA to another bank or building society that pays a higher rate of interest.
 You simply need to complete a transfer form for the provider you're moving to and they'll handle the rest.
-DON'T withdraw the money from your existing provider, else you'll lose that part of your Cash ISA allowance forever!
+DON'T withdraw the monies yourself as if its from previous year contributions you'll lose that part of your Cash ISA allowance forever!

-Use the Candid Cash ISA Account Switch Calculator to find out how much extra money you could earn by switching to a better rate.
+Use our Cash ISA Account Switch Calculator to find out how much extra money you could earn by switching to a better rate.

 Candid Tip Transferring to a better rate makes sense, but...